vishal3477/Reverse_Engineering_GMs/README.md

 - Download the CelebA/LSUN dataset

 For image_attribution:
-- Generate the data for four different GAN models as specified in https://github.com/ningyu1991/GANFingerprints/
+- Generate 110,000 images for four different GAN models as specified in https://github.com/ningyu1991/GANFingerprints/
+- For real images, use 110,000 of CelebA dataset.
+- For training: we used 100,000 images and remaining 10,000 for testing.

 ## Training
-- Provide the train and test path in respective codes as sepecified below
+- Provide the train and test path in respective codes as sepecified below.
 - Provide the model path to resume training
 - Run the code